Login ↗

 What is Series A funding and who provides it:

-Series A funding is typically provided by venture capitalists who invest in early-stage companies.
+Series A funding is typically provided by venture capitalists and Series A investors who invest in early-stage companies.
 This type of funding can be essential for startups, as it helps them to cover the costs of product development and marketing.
 In addition, series A funding can also help startups to hire key personnel and expand their operations.
 An alternative in this stage as well is debt funding since you've already been proving traction and data that debt cases could be build on, like our growth loan.

 How to get Series A funding for your startup: